quotient-im/gtad/README.md

   - $ref:
     - # ...
 ```
-As of GTAD 0.8, the context in which import renderers run is extremely limited;
-in particular, none of constants and partials defined in the `mustache` section
+You can use Mustache constants and partials defined in `gtad.yaml` within
-of the configuration file are not observed by import renderers.
-This may change
-in the future, if found necessary.
+import renderers.

 ##### Advanced type mapping configuration